GiuseppeGalilei/Unifi-Network-Application/README.md

 # Ubiquiti Tips and Tricks

-Collection of scripts and notes about Ubiquiti gear.
+Collection of scripts and notes about Ubiquiti gear, from an amateur networking geek.

 Includes: